ErSinghUmesh/morse-beep-generator/README.md

 I have also created exe file for this.

-you can download rar file and after extracting it, you can simple go to main.exe file and code and beep generator will open.
+you can download rar file and after extracting it, you can simple go to main.exe file and code & beep generator will open.

 link for file:-